 - Use Customer Credit

-Set up an account for Customer Credits
+Set Up an Account for Customer Credits

 Add Customer Credit

 Once you have an account to hold your customer credits, you can start adding customer credits for your different customers.
-There are three methods of adding a supplier deposit: through a purchase order, through a credit note/refund, and through the Receive Money function.
+There are three methods of adding a customer credit: through a purchase order, through a credit note/refund, and through the Receive Money function.
 Customers in POS can make deposits on layby sales or receive store credit, however, these will only apply to POS sales and will not be able to be used against sale invoices processed through the DEAR web portal.
 See Returning a Sale - POS for more information.

 Through a Sales Quote